ekito-station/stereophonic-sound-with-resonance-audio/README.md

-# Stereophonic Sound with Resonance Studio
+# Stereophonic Sound with Resonance Audio
-This project shows how to introduce stereophonic sound with Resonance Studio.
+This project shows how to introduce stereophonic sound with Resonance Audio.
 ## Requirements
 - macOS Monterey (M1)
 - Unity 2021.3.16f1